Venkat-1999/Assignment_2/README.md

-This assignment deals with Used Cars Data and have python code in it for some modifications has been done to data set
+This assignment deals with Used Cars Data and have python code in it with some modifications has been done to data set